 Lanthanum Boride, also called Lanthanum Hexaboride or LaB6, is a refractory ceramic material.
-It has a high melting point of 2210 °C, and is insoluble in water and hydrochloric acid.
-It has a low work function and one of the highest electron emissivity known, and is stable in vacuum.
-Therefore, the principal use of lanthanum hexaboride is a coating of hot LaB6 filament, or hot cathodes made of LaB6 crystals.
+It has a high melting point of 2210 °C and is insoluble in water and hydrochloric acid.
+It has a low work function and one of the highest electron emissivity known and is stable in a vacuum.
+Therefore, the principal use of lanthanum hexaboride is a coating of hot LaB6 filament or hot cathodes made of LaB6 crystals.

 Borides are hard, high-melting materials with metal-like conductivity, and they are stable to nonoxidizing acids but break down in strong oxidizing agents and strong alkalis.
 Borides are used in semiconductors, superconductors, diamagnetic, paramagnetic, ferromagnetic, anti-ferromagnetic, turbine blades, and rocket nozzles.